ztreinhart/k8s-optimization-demo/README.md

 This demo assumes that the information about the pods and nodes is fully available before the solver is run.
 This is known as the offline form of the bin-packing problem.
 In the real world, however, new pods may be submitted to be scheduled at any time.
-Fortunately, the analogy with the bin-packing problem is still apt, as there are online algorithms for solving the problem that can place items into bins (pods onto nodes) as they arrive without complete information.
+Fortunately, the analogy with the bin-packing problem is still apt, and there are online algorithms for solving the problem that can place items into bins (pods onto nodes) optimally as they arrive without complete information.